 1 Corinthians Chapter 15

-- Now brothers, I make known to you the gospel that I preached to you, which you also received and in which you did – and do – stand.
+- Now brothers, I declare to you the gospel that I preached to you, which you also received and in which you *stand.

 - For I delivered to you as of first importance what I also received; that the Anointed died for our sins according to the scriptures,

-- and that He was buried, and that He was – and is – raised on the third day according to the scriptures,
+- and that He was buried, and that He has been raised on the third day according to the scriptures,

-- and that He was seen by Cephas,(163)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. and then the twelve.
+- and that He was seen by Cephas,2“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. and then the twelve.